epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

 -  `rsync <https://linux.die.net/man/1/rsync>`__
 -  `sftp <https://linux.die.net/man/1/sftp>`__

-When setting up the Client, check that the host key matches:
+When setting up the Client, check that the host key matches one of these keys:

 .. code-block:: console